We like dogs, so dogs go free at our dog-friendly holiday cottages in Suffolk!

 Some of our favourite things to do with dogs in Suffolk

 Suffolk has 50 miles of coastline, much of which is open to dogs.
 Some popular stretches of beach do have restrictions during the summer months.
 Please check the signs at each location.
 The good news though is that from October through April there are no dog restrictions on Suffolk’s beaches!
 You and your furry friend can roam freely on any stretch of beach you like between these months.
+We have a lovely selection of dog friendly cottages near beaches that you and your dog will love.

 Even during the summer months, there is a mile of gorgeous dog-friendly shingle beach to the North of Aldeburgh which is well signposted.
 Freely wander this spectacular stretch of beach from the Wentworth Hotel to Thorpeness.
 Stop at the Dolphin Inn in Thorpeness after working up an appetite to rest and recharge.